 All white then, what is this fancy Diner en Blanc about then?
 Well, it’s an enchanting event originates from Paris and is equal parts culinary feast, pop-up event and visual spectacle.
-In 2016, Dîner en Blanc will take place in over 20 cities around the world.
+Dîner en Blanc has taken place in over 20 cities around the world.

-The global phenomenon is returning to Melbourne in 2016 for the second year, with diners descending on a secret location on Saturday 27 February 2016.
+The global phenomenon was previously celebrated in Melbourne with diners descending on a secret location as seen below.

 The annual affair promises an unforgettable evening of elegance, fashion and dining, with the event held at a secret location – the precise site being revealed only hours before the event commences.
 1,500 foodies and cultural enthusiasts are expected to attend this year, all donning the instructed dress code of head-to-toe white.

 Melbourne’s first Dîner en Blanc had over 8000 people register for the event, including celebrities and notable foodies willing to go on a waiting list to secure a seat at the dinner table.
-Organisers forecast the 2016 registration numbers will double, and therefore have increased the amount of tickets (1500) made available this year.
+Organisers forecast the following year’s registration numbers to double.

 The event is distinct in that guests must dress elegantly in white and bring their own table settings, silverware and white linen napkins.